codership/galera/Docs_tommi/python3/source/recovery.rst

 Data can get irreparably corrupted as two different database nodes update the data independently.

-Like any quorum-based system, the Galera cluster is subject to the split-brain condition when the quorum algorithm fails to select a primary component.
+Like any quorum-based system, *Galera Cluster for MySQL* is subject to the split-brain condition when the quorum algorithm fails to select a primary component.
 This can happen, for example, in a cluster without the backup switch if the main switch fails.
 However, the most likely